nwchemgit/nwchem-wiki/Python.md

   - When writing to the database (`rtdb_put()`) it is the data from node zero that is written.
-  - NWChem overrides certain default signal handlers so care must be taken when creating processes (see Section 38.3.11).
+  - NWChem overrides certain default signal handlers so care must be taken when creating processes (see Section describing [a scanning example](#scaning-a-basis-exponent-yet-again----plotting-and-handling-child-processes)).

 ## NWChem extensions